beeker1121/dddstructure/README.md

 4. The output will be to the `./storage/mysql/models` folder.

+# TODO

+- Figure out how to handle `time.Time`, ie time coming in from the API, how to convert that to `time.Time` for service level, and finally how to store via storage layer.
+  - API request struct has it commented out currently.
+  - For storage side, the top level storage struct should still probably just use `time.Time` and the database itself can convert to and from that.

 # Thanks

 Full credit to the following people for their ideas and help on how to implement this structure.